Judiesharlet/simple_shell/README.md

 Your program must have the exact same output as sh (/bin/sh) as well as the exact same error output.
-The only difference is when you print an error, the name of the program must be equivalent to your argv[0] (See below) Example of error with sh:
+The only difference is when you print an error, the name of the program must be equivalent to your argv[0] (See below)

+Example of error with sh:

 $ echo "qwerty" | /bin/sh
 /bin/sh: 1: qwerty: not found

 $ echo "qwerty" | /bin/../bin/sh
 /bin/../bin/sh: 1: qwerty: not found

 $

 Same error with your program hsh:

 $ echo "qwerty" | ./hsh
 ./hsh: 1: qwerty: not found

 $ echo "qwerty" | ./././hsh
 ./././hsh: 1: qwerty: not found

 $

-List of allowed functions and system calls access (man 2 access) chdir (man 2 chdir) close (man 2 close)
+List of allowed functions and system calls:

+access (man 2 access)
+chdir (man 2 chdir)
+close (man 2 close)